genexus-books/Saia/saia-docs/docs/SaiaOverview.md

 SAIA provides all the services and abstractions necessary for implementing emerging UX patterns.
 It offers the following services:

-- Search & Chat creation for any document set, essentially building a private ChatGPT for unstructured company documents
+- Chat with any document set, essentially building a private ChatGPT for unstructured company documents
 - Assistant creation and chaining for various business objectives
 - Autocomplete assistants
 - Summarization assistants
+- Offer a private instance to chat with LLMs

 ## Testing your assistants